EXACTsports/brand/README.md

 ### Alerts
 Alerts have one variable that can be passed to the component: type.

 This is a choice between success, warning and failure.
-Each option as a different colour and icon.
+Each option is a different colour and icon.

 ```
 <x-alert class="my-4" type="warning">